Big Quantum cohomology of orbifold spheres: Bulk-deformed potential function and change of variables

 Note that any element $P\in\Lambda \langle\langle x,y,z\rangle\rangle$ is indeed convergent (in the unit disc), in the sense that it determines a map $P:\Lambda_0^3\longrightarrow\Lambda$.

 In the remainder of this section we will show that $W_\tau(x,y,z)$ is a convergent power series for each $\tau$ with $\mathrm{val}\,(\tau)>0$, and hence, is an element in $\Lambda \langle\langle x,y,z\rangle\rangle$.
 We begin by establishing a complete classification of the non-positive energy terms of $W_\tau(x,y,z)$.
 First of all, we have $T^{-8} xyz$ from the minimal triangle.
-In addition, slices of discs for $x^a, y^b, z^c$-terms give rise to $x^i, y^j, z^l$ with $1 \leq i \leq a-1$, $1 \leq j \leq b-1$, $1 \leq l \leq c-1$ with energy zero coefficients (which are all $1$).
+In addition, we have orbi-discs which give $x^i, y^j, z^l$ with $1 \leq i \leq a-1$, $1 \leq j \leq b-1$, $1 \leq l \leq c-1$ with energy zero coefficients (which are all $1$), which are obtained as fractions of the minimal smooth discs corresponding to $x^a, y^b, z^c$.
 These discs have exactly one interior orbi-insertion, and can be viewed as the first-order contribution of orbi-sectors in $\QH^*_{orb}(X,\tau)$ to the potential.
 We give a precise description on such discs by the lifting argument below, which is valid for general orbi-discs although their liftings are the maps defined on higher genus (bordered) Riemann surfaces in most of cases.

 \begin{lemma} Suppose $\mathcal{D}$ is an orbifold disc with interior orbifold marked points $p_1,\cdots,p_k$ where $p_i$ is $\Z/k_i$ cone point.
 Consider a map $\pi: U \to \mathcal{D}$ between Riemann surfaces with boundary (mapping boundaries to boundaries) and suppose that $p_i$ is a branch point of $\pi$ of multiplicity $k_i$ for each $i$.
 For any orbifold holomorphic disc $u: (\mathcal{D}, \partial \mathcal{D}) \to (X,L)$, the composition $u \circ \pi : (U,\partial U) \to (X,L)$ is a holomorphic disc. \end{lemma} \begin{proof} Note that $u \circ \pi$ is a holomorphic disc away from $\pi^{-1}(p_i)$ by definition.
 Near each $\pi^{-1}(p_i)$, $u \circ \pi$ is nothing but the lift to a uniformizing cover, hence it is holomorphic. \end{proof}